kematzy/stormpath-ruby-samples/rails/README.md

 1. Change the value of "Base URL" to "http://0.0.0.0:3000/password-reset"

-Now the email a account receives after resetting their password will contain a link pointing to a password reset token-verification URL on your system.
+Now, the email an account receives after resetting their password will contain a link pointing to a password reset token-verification URL on your system.

 ### Group Membership

-In order to demonstrate the Stormpath Group functionality, the demo application conditionally shows / hides a "Remove" button next to each account on the accounts-listing page based on the logged-in account's membership in a group named "foo".
+In order to demonstrate the Stormpath "Group" functionality, the demo application conditionally shows / hides a "Remove" button next to each account on the accounts-listing page based on the logged-in account's membership in a group named "foo".
 Clicking the "Remove" button next to an account will cause that account to be deleted from the system.

 If you wish to experiment with group membership: